-British artist Jo Spence’s last body of work, 'The Final Project', explores the acute sense of unreality the artist felt following her cancer diagnosis.
-This well-illustrated volume presents the artist’s meditation on death alongside new essays exploring her importance and legacy.
+British artist Jo Spence’s last body of work, 'The Final Project' (1991–92), explores the acute sense of unreality the artist felt following her cancer diagnosis.

 This publication presents a compilation of this work alongside unpublished writings and notes by the artist, as well as texts by Terry Dennett, Philomena Epps, Clarissa Jacob and Amy Tobin.